python-openxml/python-docx/docs/dev/analysis/features/text/tab-stop-specification.rst

 XML Semantics
 ~~~~~~~~~~~~~

-* Tab stops have a type (w:val), which allows the specification of left, center, right, decimal, list, and bar alignment.
+* Tab stops have a type (w:val), which allows the specification of left, center, right, decimal, bar, and list (implementation unknown) alignment.

 * Tab stop positions (w:pos) are stored in XML in units of 1,440ths of an inch, units called "twips."